-Where Models are Stored
+Where Metadata Models and Mondrian Schemas are Stored

-All generated models are stored in the following location, \pentaho-solutions\admin\resources\metadata.
+All generated Metadata Models and Mondrian Schemas are stored in the following location, \pentaho-solutions \admin\resources\metadata.

-Important: Pentaho recommends that you do not change the location where models are stored.
+Important: Pentaho recommends that you do not change the location where models and schemas are stored.